ReCoal/recoal/README.md

 ## Supporting the project

 ReCoal is a community-sponsored endeavor.
-If you want to join our efforts, the easiest thing you can do is support the project financially.Monero (XMR), Bitcoin (BTC) and BitcoinCash (BCH) donations can be made to **donate.recoal.org** if using a client that supports the [OpenAlias](https://openalias.org) standard.
+If you want to join our efforts, the easiest thing you can do is support the project financially.***Monero (XMR), Bitcoin (BTC) and BitcoinCash (BCH)*** donations can be made to **donate.recoal.org** if using a client that supports the [OpenAlias](https://openalias.org) standard.
 Alternatively you can send RECL to the ReCoal donation via the `donate` command (type `help` in the command-line wallet for details).

 The Monero donation address is: `41iFUpFHqSnSoxJEADGPTihZXTtCpJUTLiaSh19Hdp5QePmVQ8DmdxgbfqCUUHH9CPC9t2Fwnwgg8cFs18jNvKUxAi4vrhJ` (viewkey: `1a79b8bf1159417d183f4c7ec473051e889f42b0d7f7d40a1457bc3663ee3f01`)